AlexGriffinGit/Rock-Paper-Scissors-OOP/README.md

 ## Download ##
-If you're interested in giving it a bit of a tes drive, the executable can be downloaded [here](exe) or you can download the repository [here](repo)
+If you're interested in giving it a bit of a test drive, the executable can be downloaded [here](exe) or you can download the repository [here](repo)

 ## Credits and Attributions ##
 Rock Paper Scissors Vectors/Icons come from Vecteezy [here](https://www.vecteezy.com/free-vector/rock-paper-scissors)